 If you don’t want to miss out on new features, consider subscribing to our blog and following our Twitter account where we share all the latest news and developments!

 Firstly, if you intend to keep some of the assets in their original form, you can!
 The feature is available for all natively supported cryptocurrencies, which includes Bitcoin, Ethereum, Litecoin, XRP, Bitcoin Cash, Nano, TRON, DAI, and USDT.
 In this case, all payouts go to your provided external wallet address.

-Next, you can convert all accepted cryptocurrencies to Euros or US Dollars, and receive payouts to the bank account (SEPA/International transfers), Skrill wallet and Advcash platform.
+Next, you can convert all accepted cryptocurrencies to Euros or US Dollars, and receive payouts to the bank account (SEPA/International transfers).

 Lastly, you are able to convert each and all digital assets that you accept to some of our native cryptocurrencies on-demand, and request a payout to your dedicated external wallet.
 These are the options: Bitcoin, Ethereum (including all natively supported ERC20 tokens), Litecoin, Bitcoin Cash, and USDT.